Four ways to improve your digital employee experience

 There are many types of technology that can be beneficial in improving the employee experience.
 These are some you might consider implementing:

 HR software is essential, as it is the technology employees use to record their absences, request holiday, access their pay and benefits, and keep up with any training they are required to complete.
 If you have nothing else, you should have an HR system to ease the admin burden on HR staff and empower employees to look after their own personal data and understand how your HR processes work.

 Most organisations will utilise communication technology, such as Zoom or Microsoft Teams, for meetings and general chats.
 These are particularly important for companies where employees are working remotely because these apps will often be the primary internal communication method.

 Project management solutions such as Trello and ClickUp can allow employees to manage their workloads and individual/team projects more effectively in real time.

 Four ways technology can improve the digital employee experience

 A positive digital employee experience will help ensure your employees are working efficiently and constructively by making the administrative aspects of their jobs as easy as possible.
 Here are just four ways to improve your organisation’s digital employee experience:

 1. Improve your recruitment process with an applicant tracking system

 To help your organisation grow and succeed, your HR team will always be on the lookout for new talent.
-An applicant tracking system (ATS) takes the strain out of recruitment, enabling your organisation to hire for multiple roles simultaneously, create talent pools of qualified candidates, and easily filter out unsuitable applications.
+An applicant tracking system (ATS) or specialist HR recrutiment software takes the strain out of recruitment, enabling your organisation to hire for multiple roles simultaneously, create talent pools of qualified candidates, and easily filter out unsuitable applications.
 A modern ATS will also help to improve your relationship with candidates – such as by sending automated messages and reminders – helping to deliver a better impression of your business as an employer and speed up the time to hire.

 2. Create a better onboarding process